evgenyneu/evgenii.com/app/_posts/blog/2014-02-23-podcast-digest-landing-pages-g-plus-authorship.md

 ## G+ avatars

 At the end of 2013 Google changed algorythm of showing avatars in search results.
-Avatars are now shown for those who are active on their G+ page.
+Avatars are now shown for those who are active on their G+ accounts.